nytud/HunTag3/README.md

 - Python2 -> Python3
 - cType -> NumPy/SciPy arrays
 - Liblinear -> Scikit-learn/LinearRegressionClassifier
-- Performance: memory comnsumption is 25% lower, training time is 22% higher (measured on the Szeged TreeBank NP chunker task)
+- Performance: memory consumption is 25% lower, training time is 22% higher (measured on the Szeged TreeBank NP chunker task)

 Some transitional versions also exist, but they are not supported.
 In this repository the following transitional versions (commits) can be found: